Amazon Pay Review: Is It Right for Your Business?

 For more customized websites, there are extensive developer resources and built-in code generators that make it easy to use with minimal coding.

-Aside from its ease of use and developer support, another notable feature of Amazon Pay is its integration with Alexa that lets users pay with voice commands.
+Aside from its ease of use and developer support, another notable feature of Amazon Pay is its integration with Alexa, which lets users pay with voice commands.
 It will be a huge step forward if Amazon Pay also offers tools for in-person transactions in the future.

 Methodology: How We Reviewed Amazon Pay